farbodsz/UsefulViews/README.md

 # LabelledSpinner
 A Spinner component with a floating label for Android, similar to EditText components wrapped in a TextInputLayout.
-It answers [this question on Stack Overflow](http://stackoverflow.com/questions/31625620/floating-label-spinner)
+It answers [this question on Stack Overflow](http://stackoverflow.com/questions/31625620/floating-label-spinner), and [another similar question](http://stackoverflow.com/questions/31001991/how-to-customize-a-spinner-with-floating-text).

 ## Gradle (Android Studio)
 You can add this Android library to your Gradle dependencies.